yprabhak/SuperService/Answer.md

 # Improvements
+- Optise dockerfile - create non root user
-.
-Use of Azure DevOps Services for SDLC management in all phases.
+- Use of Azure DevOps Services for SDLC management in all phases.
-.
-Code quality checks in CI - SonarQube
+- Code quality checks in CI - SonarQube
-.
-Checkmarx security scan for security vulnerability assessment and identification - CI .
-If you are using IAC like Terrform, Bicep or ARM - use KICS or Checkov IAC scanning tools to identify IAC issues and resolution.
+- Checkmarx security scan for security vulnerability assessment and identification - CI
+- Usage of IAC Scanning Tools - For scanning IAC like Terrform, Bicep or ARM  suggested tools Checkmarx KICS or Checkov.
-.
-Use of Azure Application Gateway and Azure Frontdoor.
+- Use of Azure Application Gateway and Azure Frontdoor.